InfectedCapstone/Reverse_Engineering_CTFs/README.md

 A list of beginner friendly reverse engineering CTF challenges to start off with reverse engineering tools and techniques

 ## NOTE
-All the challenges are Windows PE executables.
+All the challenges are **Windows PE executables**.
 Whilst they are all harmless, we strongly encourage you to run these executables on a Windows virtual machine/sandboxed environment.

 ## TOPICS COVERED IN THESE CONCEPTS
 1. File signatures (Hex Editors) and Strings